jlmoya/lowdisc/readme.txt

  * added -nbsimmax to know the maximum number of simulations for all sequences
  * removed _divremainder : this is modulo
  * improved the performance of skip and leap
+ * add the reference implementation in the comments of lowdisc_new
+ * check that the maximum dimension is checked in lowdisc_configure for all sequences
+ * made some support routine available publicly : lowdisc_bary, lowdisc_bitlo0, lowdisc_hi1.
+ * fill lowdisc_new and specify for each sequence if the skip and leap options are direct (faster) or one-by-one (slower)

 TODO